SchokiCoder/book_modern_c/src/22_optional.md

 for each string.
 Those are also the characters that we would see from a normal printf call with these strings.
 Every column after that is dedicated to one string.
 For every character we print the actual value in memory.
-You don't need to run this, because i have included the results below.
+You don't need to run this, because i have included the results below the snippet.

 ```c
 {{ #include ../code/22_optional-end-topics/c-strings.c }}